Preparing Egyptians for austerity, Sisi cuts own pay

 "I want to think of the children that are coming and to leave them something good, but this way we will leave them nothing.
 If the debt keeps accumulating like this, we won't leave them anything good."

-The comments appeared designed to prepare public opinion for further austerity measures, such as subsidy reductions, to allow for deeper reforms of the ailing economy.
+The comments appeared designed to ready public opinion for further austerity measures, such as subsidy reductions, to allow for deeper reforms of the ailing economy.

 The government will also have to tackle the legacy of decades of corruption and red tape and a costly subsidy system - food and fuel subsidies alone consume about a quarter of total government spending.